albertodsandoval/albertodsandoval.github.io/_posts/2025-2-13-max-zigzags.md

 you are interested in these sort of things.

-So I looked at a visual example provided by Professor Noga and thought about the steps I might take to get to the solution.
+So I looked at a visual example provided by Professor Noga and thought about the steps I might take ion real life to get the desired outcome.
 ![Image](/assets/images/Max-Zig-Zags.png)

-My first thought was to sort the books based on their height and then split the stack of books in half.
+My first thought was to sort the books based on their height (Tallest to shortest) and then split the stack of books in half.
 Then do some sort of zip operation where we alternate books from the first half and the second half.
 My idea was, since we sorted the books by height, we know that the books in the second half will all be shorter than or equal to the books in the first half.
-This is crucial to the functionality of this algorithm.
+This is crucial to the functionality of this algorithm since (assuming the set has all different numbers) we know that any number in the second half will be smaller than any number in the first half.
+So alternating between the second half (smaller half) and the first half will guarantee zig-zags.
 As an example, we can take the input:
 ```java
 5
 1 2 3 4 5